openmc-dev/openmc/docs/source/io_formats/settings.rst

   }

-The above source, creates 14.08 MeV neutrons, with an istropic direction vector but distributed in a ring of radius three cm.
+The above source, creates 14.08 MeV neutrons, with an istropic direction vector but distributed in a ring with a 3 cm radius.
 This routine is not particular complex, but should serve as an example upon which to build more complicated sources.